Cambridge-AI-Build-Club/CUABC-Web/team.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team of passionate AI enthusiasts and student leaders is here to support your journey in exploring, learning, and building with AI.